poqdavid/SinusBotTalk/README.md

 # SinusBotTalk
-Small script to use SinusBot's TTS with few extra options
+Small script to use SinusBot's TTS with a few extra options.

 ### Configuration: